keithmarsh/charge/README.md

 The only way to get your charge data now is to request a CSV to be delivered by email on https://myaccount.myenergi.com/data-reports

 1. Select your Zappi
-2. Tick the Select All ib the Choose Your Fields section
+2. Tick the Select All in the Choose Your Fields section
-3. Select the time that completely encompass your charge session
+3. Select the times that completely encompass your charge session
 4. Enter your email
 5. Press Send Email and wait
 6. When the email arrives, download the CSV